Information For Prospective Students

 However, there are agreements between ACPE and CASC/ACSS (Canadian Association for Spiritual Care) and between ACPE and NACC (National Association of Catholic Chaplains) which recognize the student units of the other organization.
 There is also an agreement between ACPE and NCPE (Norwegian CPE) to recognize each other's units in certain instances.

 Also, currently there is a reciprocity agreement between ACPE and CASC/ACSS for the recognition of each others’ certification of supervisors.
 NACC Supervisors may supervise in ACPE programs under certain conditions.
-There is also an agreement between ACPE and NCPE (Norwegian CPE) to recognize each other's Supervisors under certain conditions.
+There is also an agreement between ACPE and NCPE (Norwegian CPE) to recognize each other's Educators under certain conditions.

 18. CAN I DO CPE ONLINE OR THROUGH SOME OTHER DISTANCE LEARNING PROCESS?